logo

 9 min read

-Farm facts Numbers at a glance Mid-season update Management decisions 2023-24 forecast budget Additional resources
+Farm facts Numbers at a glance Season review Management decisions 2023-24 forecast budget Previous seasons reviews Additional resources

 Justin and Melissa Slattery farm in Elstow, prioritising environmental stewardship with efficient resource use.
 On their 177 ha milking platform, they manage 535 FJX cows.
-In the upcoming season, they're expanding with an additional 77 ha and will operate two herds, one of which a contract milker will manage.
+The farm has two dairy sheds and operate two herds, one which is managed by a contract milker.
 Their vision emphasises leadership in profitability and sustainability.
 They adjust their budget frequently, use any surplus to reduce debt, and assess their financing yearly.
 By benchmarking with tools like DairyBase and networking with professionals, they aim for continuous improvement.
 A key focus is achieving superior environmental outcomes on their farm.

-Justin and Melissa Slattery have been on their 100 ha farm at Elstow, between Tahuna and Paeroa for 6 years.
+Justin and Melissa Slattery have been farming at Elstow, between Tahuna and Paeroa for 7 years.
+Originally farming 100 ha, the 2024-25 season their second farming 177 ha.
 Their approach to farming is to be good stewards of the environment through having simple systems that are resource efficient.

 Farm facts